jacktfliu/HotelBnB/README.md

 ![Reviews](https://user-images.githubusercontent.com/82416350/132432844-4b803d57-c767-43bd-a438-6534e705269a.gif)

 ## Google Map Api filter
-Newly created listings will have its own individual map with a pin on it.
-All the pins will be shown on the index page where it showcase all the listings.
+An individual pin will be displayed on the map for each newly created listing.
+The pins will be displayed on the index page where it displays all the listings.

 ![Google](https://user-images.githubusercontent.com/82416350/132433165-4db108b7-0cc3-4e84-ae01-96b8b77a0519.gif)

-This block of code changes the map and pins of listings on that map depending on what city a user clicks on.
+This block of code changes the map and pins of listings on the map depending on which city the user clicks.
 ```javascript
 componentDidMount() {
   const {changeMap, listings} = this.props